srhercules/log4j_mass_scanner/README.md

-# Log4j Vulnerabilities Mass Scanner
+# Automated Log4j Vulnerabilities Mass Scanner
-## Automated scan thousands hosts in your Active Directory domain in minutes, for Log4j vulnerabilities with multithreading mass scanner and detailed report.
+## Scan thousands hosts in your Active Directory domain in minutes/hours.
+Scanner main features include multithreading and a detailed report that display, for instance, how many vulnerabilties were found in a given host.
 ### Supported CVE(s): CVE-2021-4104, CVE-2021-44228, CVE-2021-44832, CVE-2021-45046, CVE-2021-45105

 # Features: